fundevme/SoloDev-Studio/README.md

 every project, design document, task, moodboard, note, marketing plan, module progress and Pocket session log.
 It moves cleanly between the desktop and Android builds.

+When you save anything out — a backup, the images zip, a template — the app asks **where**: the Windows build opens a real **Save as** dialog starting in your Downloads folder, the Android build opens the system file picker so you choose the folder and the filename, and a browser uses its own save flow.
+Every export stays on your device; nothing is uploaded or sent anywhere.

 Moodboard pictures are stored separately at full size.
 Use **Settings → Stored images → Export all images (.zip)** to take those with you